 Contract solicitations will outline expectations for contract recipients, including any technology standards.
 Most frequently, the solicitation will reference require or allow elements of the system security plan, which demonstrate an implementation of NIST SP 800-171.
 For awards with the Federal Acquisition Regulation (FAR) clauses listed below that do not specify NIST standards but require the safeguarding of CUI, an individual TCP will be required:

-Research compliance will also work with you to review any additional requirements, including establishing a Technology Control Plan (TCP) to ensure the CUI is appropriately managed.
+Research Compliance will also work with you to review any additional requirements, to determine what protections will be required.
+When required, Research Compliance may work with you to establish a Technology Control Plan (TCP) to ensure the CUI is appropriately managed.

 Report a Concern